syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 ## Enable the data labels

-The [ShowDataLabels]() property of chart can be used to enable data labels to improve the readability of the pyramid chart.
+The [ShowDataLabels]() property of the chart can be used to enable data labels to improve the readability of the pyramid chart.
 The label visibility is set to `False` by default.

 {% tabs %}